 Some Studies' Shortcomings

-The researchers' suspicions are often based on good evidence, but the bench top procedures or the procedures for data analysis are not adequate to show the effect.
-For antioxidants the ORAC test did not correlate with what was happening in the cell.
+The researchers' suspicions are often based on good evidence, but the bench top procedures, or the procedures for data analysis, are not adequate to show the effect.
+For antioxidants, the ORAC test did not correlate with what was happening in the cell.
 It was not the right bench top procedure for what people want to know about these foods.
 So the conclusion should not be that antioxidants are useless.
 It should be that the jury is still out.
-We discussed this antioxidant problem here.
+We discussed this antioxidant problem in a prior post.

 There are a great many metanalyses being done now.
 Many of these are failing to show the same effect for a food component that smaller studies showed.
 Although the metanalyses include methods to correct for the differences in the studies used in the metanalysis, the failure to show an effect may be because the statistical procedure for data analysis may not be the right one.
 We discussed an interesting set of metanalyses here.

 Cardiovascular disease is the leading cause of death globally.
 A great many studies have been done to find functional foods to reduce the amount of cardiovascular disease.
 High potassium foods are the major component of diets designed to reduce this disease.
 There are other factors to consider besides just potassium, but none are more important than the potassium sodium ratio.

-The List of Posts page here and on the tab at the top of the page has a list of the posts on this site, including all the tables of nutrient and potassium values.
+The “Links to Food Potassium Tables” on the tab at the top of the page has links to all the tables of nutrient and potassium values on this site.